Wouter-VDP/ProtoTyping/README.md

 Collection of LarSoft analysers to test out things.
 This is a stand-alone ups-like product, that is tested and working in Uboonecode v08_00_00_12 and higher.

 ## NuCC
-Charged current neutrino selection using advanced slice ID neutrino ID and pandora consolidated reconstruction.
+Charged current neutrino selection using advanced slice neutrino ID and pandora consolidated reconstruction.

 ## CosmicStudies
 This analyser stores PMT and TPC information and is used to run on CORSICA and BNBext files.